kelipha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines	-	Display the last 10 lines of /etc/passwd
 5-firstlines	-	Displays the first 10 lines of /etc/passwd
 6-third_line	-	Third line of iacta
+7-file	-	Best School save ending by a new line